(Revival Series: Thappi-Araish Lime Plaster, Rajasthan)

 No, not presently.
 There used to be people during the times of my father who used to do it.
 As the demand diminished, people who used to do this shifted to other jobs to earn a livelihood.

 6. What is the current scenario of Stone colours?

-It is very difficult to source them, as the demand is very low.
+It is challenging to source them, as the demand is deficient.
 Few old shops who are aware of it can order but availability remains uncertain.
-I believe few artisans working in making ‘Chini Mitti’ (porcelain) will be still continuing to use these stone colours, in the surface before its burnt and made permanent.
-Use of such colours in buildings have diminished.
+I believe a few artisans working in making ‘Chini Mitti’ (porcelain) will still continue to use these stone colours, on the surface before its burnt and made permanent.
+The use of such colours in buildings has diminished.
 I am presently working with distemper and normal company made colours.

 7. What is ‘Mitti’ colour?